 First Year Course Placement

-- Applied statistics exam.
-This exam tests modeling and data analysis skills and is roughly based on Stats 600/601.
-It is given as a 3-day take-home exam once a year in late May.
+Applied statistics QR.
+This requirement is satisfied by passing a modeling and data analysis exam, roughly based on Stats 600/601.
+It is given as a 3-day take-home exam once a year in May.
 Two attempts are allowed.
 All students need to pass this exam within two years of enrolling in the program unless an exception is approved by the PhD Program Director.